 We know you may have some questions and the most common answers to these are shown below.
-If you still need anything further do not hesitate to contact us directly here.
+If you still need anything further do not hesitate to contact us.

 Is switching difficult?

-For prepayment customers all that happens is a new card and key are issued that changes the rates on your meter so that your credit lasts longer and therefore saves you money.
+For prepayment customers a new card and key are issued that changes the rates on your meter so that your credit lasts longer and therefore saves you money.
 Same meters, same gas and same electricity.

 I am on a smart meter does that matter?